fboes/blogophon/docs/development.md

 There is also a Handlebars `config` variable, which will contain all settings from your `user/config.json`.

+Last but not least have a look at [`lib/helpers/blogophon-handlebars-quoters.js`](../lib/helpers/blogophon-handlebars-quoters.js) on what (block) helpers are available for you to use.

 ---

 Return to [table of contents](README.md).